|The Frankfurt-Tipp rating:|

-Although MACUSA, the Magic Congress of the United States of America, with the help of Newt Scamander (Eddie Redmayne), managed to arrest the Dark Wizard Gellert Grindelwald (Johnny Depp).
-But he cannot be kept under lock and key for long.
-He manages to escape and in Europe he sets out to gather a powerful entourage around him in order to put his true plans into practice: The domination of all non-magical beings.
-Only Albus Dumbledore (Jude Law) would be powerful enough to stop him.
+While MACUSA, the Magical Congress of the United States of America, with the help of Newt Scamander (Eddie Redmayne), has succeeded in arresting the Dark Wizard Gellert Grindelwald (Johnny Depp).
+However, he cannot be kept under lock and key for long.
+He manages to escape and in Europe, he sets about gathering a Powerful Entourage around him to put his true plans into action: Domination of all non-magical beings.
+Only Albus Dumbledore (Jude Law) would be powerful enough to put a stop to him.
 But there is a secret that keeps Dumbledore from facing his former companion.
-And so it should be his former student Newt, who should make Grindelwald's plans into niece…
+And so it is to be his former pupil Newt who is to foil Grindelwald's plans.

-At the same time the new aspects established in the first film will be expanded.
-The whole thing is getting bigger, more complex… and more confusing.
-That's the only real problem with this movie.
-He just wants to tell too much and doesn't manage to really concentrate on one aspect of the story.
-Sure, it's fun as a fan to dive deeper and deeper into the magical world, to see familiar things again - such as a certain magic school - and to discover a lot of new things.
-The richness of detail, which is also offered in some scenes, is simply wonderful.
-But where visual (almost too) much magic is offered, it gets more and more lost in the story itself.
+At the same time, however, the new aspects established in the first film are expanded upon.
+The whole thing gets bigger, more complex. and more confusing.
+That's the only real problem with this film.
+It just wants to tell too much and as a result fails to really focus on any one aspect of the story.
+Sure, it's fun as a fan to delve deeper and deeper into the magical world, to see familiar things again - a certain magic school, for instance - and discover lots of new things.
+The richness of detail, which is again offered in some scenes, is simply wonderful.
+But where there is (almost too) much magic on offer visually, it is more and more lost in the story itself.

-Some aspects work very well.
-Grindelwald's connection to Dumbledore or the triangular relationship between Newt, Leta Lestrange (Zoe Kravitz) and Newt's brother Theseus (Callum Turner) have as much potential as Credence (Ezra Miller)'s search for his true origins.
-But since these are just a few of the many strands of the story, none of them are really worked out.
-The result is an all too overloaded adventure, which in the end tries too hard to put the individual ends together.
+Individual aspects work very well.
+For instance, Grindelwald's connection to Dumbledore or the love triangle between Newt, Leta Lestrange (Zoe Kravitz) and Newt's brother Theseus (Callum Turner) have as much potential as Credence's (Ezra Miller) search for his true origins.
+But since all of these are just a few of numerous plot threads, none are really fleshed out.
+The result is an overly cluttered adventure that ends up trying too hard to tie up the individual ends.